Dream Symbols Dictionary

 Birds symbolize freedom, spiritual aspiration, and higher perspectives.
 A caged bird can represent feeling trapped.

 Ask yourself: Do I feel free?
-What are my highest aspirations?

 Blood